-The European Union of Rechtspfleger (E.U.R) was founded 1967.
-The Union is a NGO (non-governmental organization), since 5 May 1971 with participatory status at the Council of Europe and since 2003 as an organization with an Observer Status with the CEPEJ (European Committee for the Efficiency of Justice).
+The European Union of Rechtspfleger (E.U.R.) was founded in 1967.
+The Union is a NGO (non-governmental organisation) enjoying participatory status with the Council of Europe since 5 May 1971.
+The E.U.R. became an observer at the CEPEJ (European Commission for the Efficiency of Justice) in 2003.

-The E.U.R represents the profession of Rechtspfleger and comparable higher officials in Europe.
-Several non-European organizations joined the E.U.R. as associated members, thus the E.U.R has influence not only in Europe.
+The E.U.R. represents the profession of Rechtspfleger and comparable higher officials in Europe.
+Several non-European organizations joined the E.U.R. as associate members.
+The E.U.R.’s influence thus extends beyond Europe.

-Austria, Belgium, Denmark, Estonia, France, Finland, Germany, Hungary, Italy, Luxembourg, the Netherlands, Poland, Portugal, Romania, Spain and Sweden.
-The E.U.R has associated members in: Japan, Mali, Mauritania, Morocco, South Korea and Tunisia.
+The E.U.R. gathers professional organisations from the following countries: Austria, Denmark, Estonia, France, Finland, Germany, Hungary, Italy, Luxembourg, the Netherlands, Poland, Portugal, Romania, Spain and Sweden.
+The E.U.R. also has associated members in: Japan, Mali, Mauritania, Morocco, South Korea and Tunisia.

-The European Union of Rechtspfleger is neutrally in political and ideological respects.
+The European Union of Rechtspfleger is politically and ideologically neutral.